 Our arts faculty, artists and performers themselves, offer instruction in visual arts, dance, music, and theater.
 In every course, our teachers strive to foster self-knowledge, a willingness to experiment and take risks, an understanding that through art we create and reflect culture, and a commitment to the creative process.
-Exhibits, recitals, and productions throughout the year celebrate our students’ accomplishments.
+Exhibits, and a variety of productions throughout the year celebrate our students’ accomplishments.

 Children enter the Lower School with a world of possibilities in front of them.
 Brentwood’s arts education encourages them to discover the musician, actor, or artist within.
 In addition to fostering and inspiring artistic ability, our program instills a thirst for and life-long appreciation of the arts.